ighanim/aws-well-architected-labs/content/Operational Excellence/300_Labs/300_Health_Aware_CICD_Pipelines/3_simulate_aws_region_issue.md

 ### 2. Simulate a failed AWS Region Health check

 To simulate a failed health evaluation, you will introduce a modification to `lambda_function.py` in the Lambda Code source editor.
-Replace the lines from 35 to 42 with the following:
+Replace the lines from 35 to 41 with the following and click the **“Deploy”** button to update the Lambda function:

 ```
     job = event["CodePipeline.job"]["id"]